mthuurne/retroasm/docs/instruction-set.md

 ### Variables

-Variables can be declared using the syntax `var <type> <name>`.
+Variables can be declared using the syntax `var <value type> <name>`.
 Optionally, the variable can be assigned a value in the same statement:

     var u8 X
     var u1 C := 1